URL path: Index page // Smooth Muscle Antibodies (ASMA)

 More information

-Autoantibodies against smooth muscle (ASMA) tend to occur in patients with chronic active hepatitis and in other diseases that have liver damage.
+Autoantibodies against smooth muscle (ASMA) tend to occur in patients with chronic active hepatitis and other liver-damaged diseases.
 The determination of these antibodies is used to diagnose primary biliary cirrhosis and chronic active autoimmune hepatitis.
 ASMA testing is usually performed in conjunction with antimitochondrial antibody (AMA) testing.

 Possible Interpretations of Pathological Values